alikahwaji/SDV503-Lab-Two/README.md

 :arrow_right: `Give each variable a name using camelCase style.`

-:arrow_right: `Assign a string value to each variable and they are: .`
+:arrow_right: `Assign a string value to each variable and they are:`
 * NMIT street address.
 * City.
 * Country.
 * Postcode.

-:arrow_right: `Make sure you add, commit and push to task-one branch.`
+:arrow_right: `Using template strings print out the the following: `
+               `NMIT address: 322 Hardy Street, Nelson, New Zealand, 7010`

 :arrow_right: `Make sure you add, commit and push to dev branch.`